Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Structural and photometric properties

-In agreement with the literature, we observe an overall increase of the mass of the NSC with that of the host.
-We study this increase by computing the running average of the NSC mass per bin of galaxy stellar mass, combining all the samples.
-Interestingly, we find that a majority of the NSCs in the \emph{HST} sample falls above the running average, suggesting that the NSCs tend to be more massive in our sample.
+In agreement with the literature, we observe an overall increase in the mass of the NSC with that of the host.
+We studied this increase by computing the running average of the NSC mass per bin of galaxy stellar mass, combining all the samples.
+Interestingly, we find that a majority of the NSCs in the HST sample fall above the running average, suggesting that the NSCs tend to be more massive in our sample.
 While these NSCs appear to also deviate from the relation fitted by \citet{Neumayer2020} on dwarf galaxies, considering the error bars on the MATLAS dwarfs, they mostly agree within the estimate uncertainties on the relation fitted on dEs from the Coma cluster \citep{Graham2003}.
-We investigate the deviant galaxies by looking in details at the properties of the dwarf galaxies with high $M_{\ast}^{\rm NSC}$ and mass ratio in the Virgo cluster.
-We find that they tend to either have a very high nuclear-to-total luminosity fraction or are UDGs.
-According to \citet{Wang2023}, all have properties of UCD progenitors and are ongoing tidal disruption.
-The possible evolution of the MATLAS nucleated galaxies observed with \emph{HST} into UCDs is discussed in Section \ref{section:UCD}.
+We investigated the deviant galaxies by looking in detail at the properties of the dwarf galaxies with high $M_{\ast}^{\rm NSC}$ and mass ratio in the Virgo cluster.
+We find that either they tend to have a very high nuclear-to-total luminosity fraction or they are UDGs.
+According to \citet{Wang2023}, all have properties of UCD progenitors and are undergoing tidal disruption.
+The possible evolution of the MATLAS nucleated galaxies observed with HST into UCDs is discussed in Sect. \ref{section:UCD}.
 Another possible explanation could be that some of these galaxies might have experienced more GC mergers than other dwarfs due to a larger population of GCs, leading to more massive NSCs \citep{Turner2012}.
-Over the past decade, UDGs with a large number of GCs were identified (e.g., \citealt{Lim2020,Mueller2021,forbes2024,Marleau2024}).
+Over the past decade, UDGs with a large number of GCs have been identified (e.g., \citealt{Lim2020,Mueller2021,forbes2024,Marleau2024}).